besartelezi/portfolio/README.md

 ### Header
 Links to the different pages, but make it *r e s p o n s i v e*!
-It also needs to have a light/darkmode switch button, as well as a way to let the user switch between Dutch and English.
+It also needs to have a light/darkmode switch button.
 ### Footer
 Copyright by Besart Elezi.
 I will also research other footers and see what I can add here.
+* Social Links/Link to Github
+* Let the user switch between Dutch and English.

 ## Goodbye preparation, hello actually making stuff!
 With my lil' to do list done, I can finally focus on making the resume itself.
 The very first thing I did was look for what colours I'd like to use for the website itself.
 I know that I want to have a dark and light mode, so I chose these two colours just to start with:
-* ivory: #f6f7eb
+* Ivory: #f6f7eb
 * Onyx: #393e41
+* Charleston Green: #26292C

 ### Topmojo's TOP 5 REASONS WHY YOU SHOULD HIRE BESART ELEZI
 1. I have a Bachelor's degree in Communicationmanagement: Branding & Advertising.